CS241 — Winter 2026

 Input and Output Format

 The input for all problems will be a WLP4 Intermediate (.wlp4i) file representing a parse tree, that is, the output of the parsing phase.
-If you did not complete your own WLP4 parser in the previous assignment, you can use the provided wlp4parse tool to generate inputs.
-Note that wlp4parse expects input in the format produced by the scanner wlp4scan, so you will need to run your WLP4 source code through both commands to produce a .wlp4i file:
+If you did not complete your own WLP4 parser in the previous assignment, you can use the provided cs241.wlp4parse tool to generate inputs.
+Note that cs241.wlp4parse expects input in the format produced by the scanner cs241.wlp4scan, so you will need to run your WLP4 source code through both commands to produce a .wlp4i file:

 If the input program has an error in it, you simply need to produce an error message containing ERROR on standard error, as usual.

-If the program is correct, should produce a WLP4 Typed Intermediate (.wlp4ti) file on standard output.
+If the input program parse tree is correct, it should produce a WLP4 Typed Intermediate (.wlp4ti) file on standard output.
 This is a representation of the parse tree that has been annotated with type information.
 You can produce this output by traversing the tree and assigning a type to all expression nodes, then doing a second (preorder) traversal where you print out the tree along with the assigned types.
-An expression node is defined as follows:
+An expression node is defined as either of the following:

 Problem 1: Simple Programs [2 marks, 1 release+secret]